Skip to content

 • The service automatically checks the constraints affecting a property, such as whether it is in a conservation area.

-• Help text and illustrations explain complex planning issues in plain english, and signpost the source legislation.
+• Help text and illustrations explain complex planning issues in plain English, and signpost the source legislation.

 Technical information

-PlanX services are browser-based and users access them via your Council Website.
+PlanX services are browser-based and users access them via your council website.
 Read full technical specifications.